samirparhi-dev/dir_search/test_folder/readme.md

 6. Symbolic Link are not being checked

 >> <h4>Above TestCase Scenarios are under Development and will be reflected here soon.</h4>

+<h3>Limitations:</h3>

+1. It can only search strings in the utf-8 format.
+That means if you have image , pdf  etc it can not check it.

+2. You have to provide absolute path of the directory where you want to search it.